 With the release of ChatGPT at the end of 2022, the world is using AI more than ever before.
 As these AI tools become more capable and intelligent, those in the project management will be able to utilise these tools for our advantage.
 So, here’s your handy guide on how to prepare your PMO for AI, so you can take full advantage of it’s capabilities.

-How is AI changing the project management space?
+How AI will change the project management space

 According to Gartner, AI will eliminate 80% of the current tasks completed in the project management discipline ranging from data collection, tracking, reporting, and much more.
 The predictive analytics, machine learning and pattern identifying capabilities of AI will bring massive efficiencies and improvements to a majority of key tasks in project management.